 Not sure how to download Google maps offline?
 Take a look at Google Maps Help.

 Let’s get right into the meaty part of the post.
-What are the must-see spots along PCH?
-Below are my top recommendations as broken down by city/region.
+Below are my top recommendations to add to your Pacific Coast Highway road trip itinerary as broken down by city/region.

 Kicking off the list with the closest city to the PCH starting point, Laguna Beach is definitely a sight you do not want to miss out on.